 First Catholic School Dawbers Lane, Euxton

 Our current school building was opened in 1965, although we know that there has been a Catholic school in the village for over 175 years.
-In preparation for the school’s Golden Jubilee in 2015, Mrs. Lee and Mrs. Langford prepared a successful bid to the Heritage Lottery Fund to support research into our school's history.
-This will enable our children over the next 12 months, to delve into our school’s heritage through tailored learning, historical research and a range of planned activities.
-A commemorative booklet will then be published, documenting how and where our ancestors and fellow Euxtonians were educated, as a lasting memory for generations to come.
+In preparation for the school’s Golden Jubilee in 2015, we prepared a successful bid to the Heritage Lottery Fund to support research into our school's history.
+This enabled our children, to delve into our school’s heritage through tailored learning, historical research and a range of planned activities.
+A commemorative booklet was published, documenting how and where our ancestors and fellow Euxtonians were educated, as a lasting memory for generations to come.

 Our plea to you…

 Many thousands of children have been educated here over the years and there must be a myriad of memories, photographs and tales to tell.
-We would dearly love to hear from you to share your memories, be they as teachers, pupils, their families, or members of the community with links to the village or our school, to help make this project a real success.
+We would dearly love to hear from you to share your memories, be they as teachers, pupils, their families, or members of the community with links to the village or our school.
+Even though our project was completed for our Golden Jubilee we would still like to hear from anyone who has memories to share.
+If you would like a copy of our commemorative booklet, please let us know.

 Anyone wishing to contribute is asked to contact school on 01257 262049 or e-mail using the link below.